ChrisCho-H/bitcoin-sdk-js/README.md

         pubkey2 +
         bitcoin.Opcode.OP_ENDIF +
         bitcoin.Opcode.OP_CHECKSIG
-// p2sh address, custom contract address must be p2sh(p2wsh)
-const toAddress = await bitcoin.address.generateScriptAddress(HTLC);
+// p2sh address, custom contract address must be p2sh(p2wsh) (or taproot address, check next chapter!) const toAddress = await bitcoin.address.generateScriptAddress(HTLC);

 // Then, can be spent as an input by signing by scriptSig!